-- The Executive Board consists of the two main shareholders, Anthony Smith and Charles Smith, along with Terry Boot. - Within the organisation there is also a wider Trading Team that has functional responsibility for the business. - The Board is constantly reviewing its own performance and that of the Team including its relevance and constitution as the business develops and grows.
+- The Executive Board consists of one of the main shareholders, Charles Smith, along with Terry Boot. - Within the organisation there is also a wider Trading Team that has functional responsibility for the business. - The Board is constantly reviewing its own performance and that of the Team including its relevance and constitution as the business develops and grows.
 We look to identify those individuals who excel in their role and develop them through appointment to the Trading Team and measure their success as part of the Group and the wider group.